babblevoice/devweb/README.md

 2. the object returned from the utility function `getURLParts` invoked with the request URL (`parts`)
 3. the request body (`data`), if extracted (see [Other config items](#other-config-items) above), else `undefined`
 4. the lifecycle hooks object (`lifecycleHooks`)

+### ES Modules

+If the services file is located in a project using ES Modules, with the `type` key in its package.json set to `module`, the file can be given the `.cjs` extension.

 ## Lifecycle hooks